 Assessing the Evidence

 Although the Ukrainian Air Force was reluctant to confirm the incident on 5 May, in the days following the incident, soft evidence to confirm the downing emerged in the form of official announcements by Ukraine’s Air Force on 6 May, and Ukraine’s Minister of Defence, Oleksii Reznikov on 7 May, followed by Pentagon Press Secretary Air Force Brigadier General Pat Ryder on 9 May.
 All three confirmed the missile in question was a Kinzhal and credited the PATRIOT system with the intercept.
-Finally, on 10 May, further hard evidence emerged, curiously in the form footage showing Kyiv Mayor Vitali Klitschko presenting pieces of the wreckage to a journalist from Germany’s Bild newspaper.
+Finally, on 10 May, further hard evidence emerged, curiously in the form of footage showing Kyiv Mayor Vitali Klitschko presenting pieces of the wreckage to a journalist from Germany’s Bild newspaper.

 The three pictures of the wreckage released on 5 May were identified by Ukraine Weapons Tracker as portions of the unitary warhead assembly used in both Kinzhal and in the Iskander family of ballistic missiles.
 Two pictures showed the rear of the assembly (a blackened hollow cylinder), while the third picture showed the front of the assembly, with a crack.
 The 10 May footage and photographs showed more angles of the unitary warhead assembly from the Kinzhal, along with several other components including a tailfin.